alexandervantrijffel/messagebus/README.md

 messagebus
 ==========

-This message bus implementation allows for decoupling components and objects by communicating through the bus.
+The message bus is a component for streamlined communication within a system.
+It allows for decoupling components and objects by communicating through an message channel.
+With the message bus clients and server are unaware of each other and can be developed in isolation.
+The messages define the contract between server and client.

 The bus supports the following messages methods: